Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Mitigating Reward Hacking with Occupancy Measure Regularization

 \smallparagraph{$\chi^2$ vs. KL divergence} Compared to KL divergence, $\chi^2$ divergence may be more effective for preventing reward hacking because it more strongly penalizes out-of-distribution state-action pairs.
 To illustrate this, we can write both divergences as expectations over functions of the log-ratio of the occupancy measures, which we denote $d(s, a)$:

-As $d(s, a)$ increases, the optimized policy is visiting state-action pairs that are less likely under the base policy.
-However, KL divergence only penalizes increases in $d(s, a)$ linearly, while $\chi^2$ penalizes them exponentially, resulting in stronger regularization even with a lower coefficient.
+As $d(s, a)$ increases, the optimized policy is visiting state-action pairs that are less likely under the reference policy.
+However, KL divergence only penalizes $d(s, a)$ linearly, while $\chi^2$ penalizes it exponentially, resulting in stronger regularization even with a low coefficient.
 Figure~\ref{fig:rlhf_kl_chi2} plots the functions in (\ref{eq:divergence_expectations}) and shows how in practice $\chi^2$ divergence better prevents reward hacking in RLHF.